nenuadrian/swift-2D-tile-real-world-map-gps-game/README.md

 ## features

 * it dynamically decides which tiles to remove and which to render, a few tiles around the focus point for performance
-* code is available to pre-cache tile data from mapbox, preprocess the data and serve it to the app via an API
+* code is available to pre-cache tile data from mapbox, preprocess the data and serve it to the app via a a NodeJS API

 ## how does it work

  * index.js is able to fetch tile data on mvt format from mapbox and convert it to JSON files
  * index.php is able to read available files in the data folder as dumped by index.js and convert them from coordinates to meters and do some cleanup for the app to be able to use the data out of the box
  * the app uses swift code to render the tiles

 ## generating new tiles